ADHD and Relationships: 5 Strategies to Build Better Connections

 Common ADHD Relationship Patterns

-Despite the challenges, people with ADHD can bring great qualities to their relationships.
+Even with challenges, you and your partner may notice strengths that come with ADHD.
 Many people with ADHD love deeply and passionately.
-They may be especially creative, spontaneous, or able to think outside the box when solving problems—all traits that can strengthen a healthy relationship.
+They may also feel creative, spontaneous, or able to think outside the box when solving problems.
+These traits can support a healthy relationship.

 Showing Affection